Power News We love to talk!

 Apart from the state government, the Centre is also expected to change the present policy on roof top solar power installations, said the official.

-- BERC issues order on levellised tariff for solar PV and thermal projects for 2014-15 Read more
+- WBERC issues tariff order for WBSEDCL for 2015-16 Read more